 Compared to other Romance subfamilies, Gallo-Romance has attracted far less attention in the study of regional and dialectal variation in the light of formal linguistics.
-While French syntax and morphology are particularly well studied, both empirically and formally, the same is less true for the non-standard(ised) Gallo-Romance varieties (e.g., Occitan, Francoprovençal, Walloon, etc.).
-Moreover, although there are already established venues for French linguistics (e.g., Congrès Mondial de Linguistique Française, Diachro: le français en diachronie) and for Romance linguistics more broadly (e.g., Going Romance, Linguistic Symposium on Romance Languages), there is currently no dedicated platform for the syntax and morphology of Gallo-Romance specifically.
-This is a missed opportunity for (formal) syntacticians, morphologists, dialectologists, and philologists alike, since such a specialised focus would allow them to address existing and novel issues with unparalleled depth.
+While French syntax and morphology are particularly well studied, both empirically and formally, the same is less true for the non-standard(ised) Gallo-Romance varieties (e.g., Spoken French, Occitan, Francoprovençal, Walloon, etc.).
+Moreover, although there are already established venues for French linguistics (e.g., Congrès Mondial de Linguistique Française, Diachro: le français en diachronie) and for Romance linguistics more broadly (e.g., Going Romance, Linguistic Symposium on Romance Languages), there was no dedicated platform for the syntax and morphology of Gallo-Romance specifically.
+This is a missed opportunity for (formal) syntacticians, morphologists, dialectologists, and philologists alike, since such a specialised focus can allow them to address existing and novel issues with unparalleled depth.

 We invite submissions for 20-minute presentations (followed by 10 minutes for discussion) on any aspect of the morphology and/or syntax of Gallo-Romance — all varieties welcome (standard and non-standard(ised)).
 Proposals may address synchronic and/or diachronic issues, and we welcome formal analyses within any theoretical framework as well as solid descriptive analyses that draw from new empirical findings and/or innovative methodological tools.
 Abstracts may also focus on interface phenomena, provided they shed light on the functioning of morphology and/or syntax.
-The languages of the conference are English, French, and Occitan.
+The languages of the conference are (any variety of) English, French, and Occitan.

 Nous acceptons les présentations en français, et vous pouvez écrire votre proposition de communication en français, en occitan, ou en anglais.